mediamonks/fast-image-sequence/README.md

 ```

 - `maxCache` is the number of images to cache.
 This should be a positive integer.
-- `onProgress` is an optional callback function that is called whenever the progress of caching images changes.
-It
-  receives the current progress as a number between 0 and 1.
+- `onProgress` is an optional callback function whenever the loading progress changes.
+It receives the current progress as a number between 0 and 1.

 The returned Promise resolves when loadProgress reaches 1.